Ministries

 Anne, Lily, Ada, Amelia, Eleanor, and Beatrice

-As of 2023, Maggie and Jonathan have six daughters ranging in age from three to fifteen, and a very sweet golden retriever.
+Maggie and Jonathan have six daughters ranging in age from five to seventeen, and a very sweet golden retriever.
 They live in Chiba, Japan.

 Southeast Asia